RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 * Prefilled Bug Reports
 * Timestamping documents

+> #### Early pre-release
+> This version is a pre-release version so installation and configuration is manual for now.
+Please see instructions below.

 ### Embed C# Code Expressions
 Snippets can contain embedded C# code expressions using `{{ expression }}` syntax which is evaluated when the snippet is rendered.